geoxliu/Getting-and-Cleaning-Data-Course-Project/README.md

 * Read subject index.

 1. Merges the training and the test sets to create one data set.
-Use rbind command to combine training and test set
+Use rbind command to combine training and test set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.
-Use grep command to get column indexes for variable name contains "mean()" or "std()"
+Use grep command to get column indexes for variable name contains "mean()" or "std()".
-3. Uses descriptive activity names to name the activities in the data set Convert activity labels to characters and add a new column as factor
+3. Uses descriptive activity names to name the activities in the data set.
+Convert activity labels to characters and add a new column as factor.
 4. Appropriately labels the data set with descriptive variable names.
-Give the selected descriptive names to variable columns
+Give the selected descriptive names to variable columns.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
-Use pipeline command to create a new tidy dataset with command group_by and summarize_each in dplyr package
+Use pipeline command to create a new tidy dataset with command group_by and summarize_each in dplyr package.